-Recently, Anadarko began a project to help make this assessment process more reliable and more repeatable.
+Recently, Anadarko began a project to help make this assessment process more reliable and repeatable.
 The HSE Department along with chemical specialists and outside environmental consultants collaborated to develop the first version of Chemical Assessment Rating Evaluator (CARE).

 CARE provides a rigorous review of chemicals and their relationship to human health based on the United Nations Global Harmonized System of Classification and Labeling of Chemicals, U.S. Environmental Protection Agency (EPA) Guidelines, EPA lists of water and air pollutants and volatile organics, and utilizes other reputable U.S. and European databases.
 Utilizing the information provided on Material Safety Data Sheets (MSDS), each component of a product can be analyzed, and the score for the product is calculated.
 Once a specific product has been scored, its relative environmental profile can be compared to other materials that provide the same functionality within the fracturing process.
-The CARE assessments enable the completion engineers to utilize this quantitative measure to improve the environmental profile of fluids and materials used in the hydraulic fracturing process.
+The CARE assessments enable the completion engineers to utilize this quantitative measure to improve the environmental profile (including protection of workers and community health) of fluids and dry materials used in the hydraulic fracturing process.

 Conducting Processes Safely